mattgreen/elevate/README.md

 These are necessary to ensure a good user experience, but they splinter your domain logic (that is, what your application does) through your view controller.
 Gross.

-Elevate is a mini task queue for your iOS app, much like Resque or Sidekiq.
-Rather than defining part of an operation to run on the UI thread, and a CPU-intensive portion on a background thread, Elevate is designed so you run the *entire* operation in the background, and receive notifications when it starts and finishes.
+Elevate is a mini task queue for your app, much like Resque or Sidekiq.
+Rather than defining part of an operation to run on the UI thread, and a CPU-intensive portion on a background thread, Elevate is designed so you run the *entire* operation in the background, and receive notifications at various times.
 This has a nice side effect of consolidating all the interaction for a particular task to one place.
 The UI code is cleanly isolated from the non-UI code.
 When your tasks become complex, you can elect to extract them out to a service object.

-In a sense, Elevate is almost a control-flow library: it bends the rules of iOS development a bit to ensure that the unique value your application provides is as clear as possible.
-This is most apparent with how Elevate handles network I/O: it provides a blocking HTTP client built from NSURLRequest for use within your tasks.
-This lets you write your tasks in a simple, blocking manner, while letting Elevate handle concerns relating to cancellation, and errors.
+In a sense, Elevate is almost a control-flow library: it bends the rules of app development a bit to ensure that the unique value your application provides is as clear as possible.

-Features
+Tutorial
 --------

-* Small, beautiful DSL for describing your tasks
-* Actor-style concurrency
-* Simplifies asynchronous HTTP requests when used with Elevate::HTTP
-* Built atop of NSOperationQueue
+If you're new to Elevate, please start with the [tutorial](https://github.com/mattgreen/elevate/wiki/Tutorial).

 Installation
 ------------
 Update your Gemfile:

-    gem "elevate", "~> 0.5.0"
+    gem "elevate", "~> 0.6.0"

 Bundle: